Zeioth/distroupdate.nvim/README.md

 get updates from your distro GitHub repository when they run `:DistroUpdate`.

 ### Warning
-Currently, running `:DistroUpdate` will overwrite any uncommited change in your local nvim config.
+Running `:DistroUpdate` will overwrite any uncommited change in your local nvim config.

 ## How to install